Learn 5 Best Practices, Including Pulsed MIG, for Welding Different Materials

-Welding many types of materials can require an investment in more welding equipment and often takes more time for setup and changeover between applications.
+Welding many types of materials can require an investment in more welding equipment.
+It also often takes more time for setup and changeover between applications.

 As more manufacturers and contractors are faced with the challenges of welding a wider range of materials, they want solutions that help save time and money.
 There are welding technologies and processes that make it easier and more efficient for operations to produce high-quality welds — no matter the material being welded.

 Welding different materials

 The material evolution in the manufacturing industry stems from several factors.
 In some industries, there is a push toward lighter weight and corrosion resistant materials and components.
 This is driving the use of aluminum, high-strength steels and stainless steel.
 In addition, a growing manufacturing economy allows contractors and OEMs to take on more contracts — and wider variety of jobs.
 This increases the chance that companies will need to weld different materials beyond traditional carbon steel.